shoulders/qwcrm/README.md

 * Gardening Business
 * Many more...

-Features:
+## Features

+QWcrm has many features, not all can be listed here:

+* Employees and roles
-* Customer details including Google maps directions
+* Customer Management
 * Work Order (Jobs/Tasks) Management
-* Work Order scheduling via calendar per employee
+* Work Order Scheduling
+* Invoicing
+* Assign payments to invoices (Manually)
+* Templatable
+* Migrate data from MyITCRM
+* Gift Certificates
-* Billing and Invoicing
+* Expenses and Refunds
-* Accept payments via Credit Cards via either Paymate, Paypal, Cheques, Cash or Gift Certificates and much more\!

-So now give the [demo](http://demo.quantumwarp.com) a try or download your free copy and start optimizing your business with this easy to use and feature packed CRM Program.
+* Suppliers Database
+* Financial Report

 ## Support

-There is a  forum available for support over at QuantumWarp.com, [Click Here](https://quantumwarp.com/)
+There is a [forum](http://quantumwarp.com/forum/) available for support over at [QuantumWarp.com](http://quantumwarp.com/forum/)

-We also strong community input via the [forum.](http://quantumwarp.com/forum/) With new features and bugs being actively reported and resolved.
+With new features and bugs being actively reported and resolved.
 It’s also a great way to get personal involvement from all our end users to help build on this software.

 Always search the forum and double check your problem before posting.

-The more information you can supply with you post, the easier it is to fix.
+If you do need to post, the more information you can supply, the easier it is to fix.

 ## MyITCRM

-You can completely replace MyITCRM with QWcrm because it has all of the features you use and more. and QWcrm has an migrator to get transfer your data from MyITCRM to QWcrm allowing for a seamless transition.
+You can completely replace MyITCRM with QWcrm because it has all of the features you use and more.
+QWcrm has an migrator to transfer your data from MyITCRM to QWcrm allowing for a seamless transition.

+## Requirements

+A web server with PHP 5.5.0+ and MySQL 5.0.0+

 ## Special Thanks